vtexdocs/dev-portal-content/docs/guides/VTEX-Platform-Overview/store-architecture/store-architecture.md

 hidden: false
 createdAt: "2024-05-23T10:18:55.338Z"
 updatedAt: "2024-05-23T10:18:55.338Z"
-excerpt: ""
+excerpt: "Learn about the VTEX reference architectures"
 seeAlso:
  - "/docs/guides/understanding-vtex-reference-architectures"
  - "/docs/guides/store-architecture-use-cases"
 ---

-# Store architecture

 Store architecture is the main way to communicate a unified vision of a particular project to all stakeholders, ensuring clarity for everyone involved and translating business needs into software components and project requirements.